Jrheldmann/covidAnalysisHousing/README.md

 ERD:
 ![ERD](https://user-images.githubusercontent.com/109693301/207495541-33df45d6-d182-4eb1-b512-86207fc6ce04.png)

 All tables are connected by fips, fips by year and fips by year and month.
+This ERD only contains columns we are going to keep.

 Needs: Merge data using SQL, finish cleaning data.